Orbital classification in rotating bar potentials using an empirical proxy of the second integral of motion

 In this analysis, we focus on low-order resonant periodic orbits located within the corotation radius, as these orbits predominantly contribute to the bar.
 Higher-order resonant orbits (with resonance order larger than 6) are excluded, as they are often associated with irregular or chaotic behavior and tend to produce complex and less interpretable structures in the parameter space.

 In addition to the $\overline{L_z}-\sigma_{L_z}$ plane examined in the original CAM study \citetalias{QS2021}, we also explore alternative parameter spaces that directly incorporate the $\cam$ value.
 Since CAM serves as a proxy for $I_2$ in addition to $E_{\mathrm{J}}$, the $\cam-E_{\mathrm{J}}$ plane, resembling the integral-of-motion space, naturally provides a framework for orbital classification.
-However, because orbits inside and outside the corotation radius overlap in the $\cam-E_\mathrm{J}$ plane, an issue discussed in detail in Section~\ref{Section: log_pot} later, we instead adopt the $\cam-\rms$ plane.
-We find that this parameter space provides a clear separation between orbital families and serves as a critical diagnostic for orbital classification within the $\cam$ framework.
+However, because orbits inside and outside the corotation radius overlap in the $\cam-E_\mathrm{J}$ plane, an issue discussed in detail in Section~\ref{Section: log_pot} later, we instead adopt the $\cam-\rms$ plane, {where $\rms$ is defined as the time-averaged root-mean-square radius.} We find that this parameter space provides a clear separation between orbital families and serves as a critical diagnostic for orbital classification within the $\cam$ framework.